sj3/canna-third-party/sale_discount_advanced/README.rst

 If your conditions are met for multiple discounts, then only the first exclusive discount (based on sequence) will be set on the order line.

+Discount rules based on Quantity are always calculated per line.
+Amount based discounts can be based on full Sale Order (Group) amount.

 Known issues
 ============